JGiannisis/HabitualRunner/README.md

 <h3>Description</h3>

 <p>
-  Welcome to Habitual Runner, our new platformer.
+  Welcome to Habitual Runner, our new platformer by CryoDome.
 It is based around an endless runner with a monster named Crust chasing you.
 Arrow keys to move around.
 If you drop off the bottom of the screen you die.
 If Crust touches you, you die.
 This game is not finished(almost done).
  </p>
  <h3>Screenshots</h3>